 There are also some agents that will insist you use their recommended conveyancer which can push up the costs.

 Overall though, for the most part, when you want to sell a property fast, online agents offer a viable and cost-effective alternative to their high street counterparts.
 You just need to ensure you stick to using the best online estate agents and avoiding the worst ones.

-How To Choose The Best Agent
+How To Choose The Best Online Estate Agent

 The first big decision to make is whether you are happy to pay upfront to get the cheapest possible price, or whether you would prefer to use one of the best no sale, no fee online estate agents.